Home

 Research and system-design:

-o Work with DoD program managers to develop new DARPA research programs.
+o Work with DoD program-managers to develop new DARPA research programs.
 For one program, I was one of two Lockheed technical leads, and the customer identified us as his favored team among the contractors.
 Lockheed won a $4M contract which evolved from that program.

 o Provide surveys and analysis of the existing R&D literature, to support various research projects.
-Topics include computer-security, software exploits, networking, machine learning, etc.

 Software design and programming, for research prototype-systems:

 01/1998 – 06/2011: North Carolina State University.
-Lead researcher for university and Department of Defense (DoD) research projects, as summarized below.
-A list of my research publications is attached.
+Lead researcher for university and Department of Defense (DoD) research projects.

 06/2000 – 12/2006: Novel research in creating deception-based systems for computer security:

-Developed a guide-book for designing deception-operations for computer-security.
+Developed a guidebook for designing deception-operations for computer-security.
 It was well received in the DoD: used in designing a large DoD network-security system, used in a NATO computer-security course, and distributed within Air Force CERT by one of its commanders.

 12/2006: Completed Ph.D. in computer science, at North Carolina State University (NCSU)